 Quarterly Market Comment

-- Fixed income returns were impacted by growing inflation concerns, pressuring yields higher and bond prices lower over the quarter.
-NZ investment-grade corporate bonds gained +0.1% for the quarter.
+• Fixed income returns were impacted by growing inflation concerns, pressuring yields higher and bond prices lower over most of the quarter.
+NZ investment-grade corporate bonds returned -0.1% for the quarter.

 Source: Refinitiv, Forsyth Barr analysis

-There are still important risks to consider.
-The pace of change is fast, competition is increasing, and the cost of building AI infrastructure is high.
-Not every company will succeed, and as AI becomes more accessible, new entrants can emerge quickly, putting pressure on current market leaders.
+While AI is set to be a transformational step-change for the global economy, it also carries real risks.
+The pace of change is fast, competition is intensifying, and the cost of building AI infrastructure remains high.
+Not every company will succeed, and as AI becomes more accessible, new competitors can emerge quickly—putting pressure on today’s market leaders.

 A steady approach through uncertain times